MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 ## The Todo bot with LUIS and QnA Maker sample

-The adaptive **Todo bot with LUIS and QnA Maker** ([**C#**](https://aka.ms/cs-adaptive-multi-turn-sample)) sample has five `.lu` files, five `.qna` files and six `.lg` files.
+The adaptive **Todo bot with LUIS and QnA Maker** ([**C#**](https://aka.ms/cs-adaptive-multi-turn-sample)) sample has five `.lu` files, six `.qna` files and six `.lg` files.
 When creating the cross-trained language understanding models you will combine the `.lu` and `.qna` files in a way that will enable you to utilize the capabilities of both LUIS and QnA Maker together in the same recognizer, enabling you to train the recognizer how best to interpret and respond to a users request.
 After running the cross-train command you will have the same number of each file, but they will be updated so that the `.lu` file contains the required `.qna` information and the `.qna` files contains the required `.lu` information to enable the [Cross-trained recognizer set][crosstrainedrecognizerset] to work.

 To clone the samples repository, enter the following git command from a console window: `git clone https://github.com/Microsoft/botbuilder-samples.git`